 You can access treatment from most tablets the same way that you would with the app on your phone.

 You can access upcoming sessions, edit personal information and insurance/payment information, and schedule sessions with your connected providers through any web browser at portal.pursuecare.com.
-The portal will look a bit different than your app, so feel free to contact a care coordinator for assistance as needed.
+The portal will look a bit different than your app, so feel free to contact a case manager for assistance as needed.